level09/enferno/README.md

 Project Enferno
 =================

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Documentation Status](https://readthedocs.org/projects/enferno/badge/?version=latest)](https://enferno.readthedocs.io/en/latest/?badge=latest)

-A framework for the next decade, this assemblage of state-of-the-art libraries and tools, grounded on the Flask framework, facilitates the rapid construction of any website or web-based application (SAAS) with remarkable speed!
+This collection of modern libraries and tools, built on top of the Flask framework, allows you to quickly create any website or web-based application (SaaS) with impressive speed.
+The framework is highly opinionated and comes with pre-configured user accounts, authentication, and a management dashboard out of the box.
+It also integrates seamlessly with Vue 3 and Vuetify 3 on the frontend, enabling the rapid development of interactive and visually appealing user interfaces.

 ![alt Enferno Demo](https://github.com/level09/enferno/blob/master/docs/enferno-hero.gif)